 Frankly, who has time for that?
 We all live busy lives and whenever we can cut corners, I say si por favor! (yes, please).

-AND…to shave some extra time I made mine with an already cooked rotisserie chicken.
-You could also use a package of pre-cooked frozen chicken.
+To shave some extra time I like to make my casserole with pre-cooked cooked rotisserie chicken.
+You could also use leftover chicken!

-In my recipe for keto chicken cordon bleu casserole, I substituted the bread topping with an almond flour, parmesan cheese combo.
-Alternatively, you can swap out the almond flour for crushed pork rinds if you avoid nuts.
+In my recipe for keto chicken cordon bleu casserole, I substituted the traditional bread topping with almond flour, parmesan cheese combo.
+Alternatively, you can swap out the almond flour for crushed pork rinds if you prefer to avoid nuts.